 You'll have to tilt it slightly to unhook the aperture tab from the big slot shown at about 2 o'clock above.

 We're nearly there!
-Remove the two screws holding the anti-rotation tab shown above.
+Rotate the brass ring to give yourself some working room, then remove the two screws holding the anti-rotation tab shown above.
 Be sure the screwdriver fits well as they will be tight and thread locking compound was used.
 Lift out the anti-rotation tab with tweezers.

 Unscrew the three components.
 The finer thread is left handed.
 Do not remove the brass ring!
 Disassembly is complete, so it's time to talk about cleaning and re-lubrication.

 The two threaded barrels on the right can be immersed in solvent.
-I like to use an ultrasonic cleaner, but a small brush or piece of rag will work.
-Avoid contact with the solvent.
-When clean and dry, apply a thin film of grease and screw the two pieces back together.
-Wipe away any excess grease and be sure they move freely.
-This is the location where a thick or viscous grease will create a lot of drag.
+I like to use an ultrasonic cleaner, but a toothbrush or piece of rag will work.
+Avoid excessive contact with the solvent and wash up afterwards.
+Dry the parts with compressed air if you have it.
+When the parts are clean and dry, distribute a drop of oil on the threads and carefully screw the two pieces back together.
+Wipe away any excess and be sure they move freely.
+This is the location where a thick or viscous grease will create way too much drag.

 Now comes the only tricky part of this whole procedure, and it's not really very tricky.
 The coarser thread is a two start thread.
 That means it can go together two ways, and only one of those ways is correct.
-Apply a thin film of grease and screw in the remaining barrel.
+Apply a thin film of oil and screw in the remaining barrel.
+Make sure both threaded portions operate smoothly.
 Adjust the assembly so the brass ring is even with the housing and the gap described earlier is about 0.025" wide.
 Now, look at the location of the mounting holes for the anti-rotation tab.
 If they are close to lining up with the slot, you're good to go; reinstall the anti-rotation tab.
 Be sure it has the countersinks for the screws facing up.

 If the mounting holes are about 180 degrees away from the slot, you need to restart the inner barrel that carries the lens element.
 Unscrew it and rotate it 180 degrees from where it just comes apart.
 It may take a few tries to get it together, as multi-start helicals are often hard to get started at all.
 Keep at it and don't force anything.
 This is no place to be heavy handed.
 You only need to get it started correctly once.
-When you have the anti-rotation tab installed, rotate the brass ring back and forth to check for reasonably easy motion and that the gap is correct when the ring lines up with the housing.
+When you have the anti-rotation tab installed, rotate the brass ring back and forth to check for reasonably easy motion and that the gap is correct when the back of the brass ring is even with the housing.

 Reassembly is now just a matter of reversing the steps above.
 If the aperture blades are oily, the lens assembly must be removed and everything else cleaned and dried.
 Even if the blades are clean, inspect the frame and clean off any oil that might have migrated to the surface.
 That oil is trying to get to those blades!
 Do any necessary cleaning of lens elements at this point as well.

 I haven't addressed disassembly and cleaning of the main focusing helical.
-It's usually far less of a problem and I've yet to take one apart.
+It's usually far less of a problem and I've yet to take one completely apart.
 If it seems to be getting stiff (and even if it isn't) I'd suggest applying a drop or two of a good synthetic oil to the threads.
 That will mix with the grease and restore normal operation.
 I use Break-Free, a high grade oil with some Teflon additives, often found in the sporting goods section of your local discount store.
 Extend the focus and be sure to lube both sides of the helical.
 Cycle it a few times.
 This trick is reasonably safe, as the path to the aperture blades from the main focusing helical is reasonably long.
 Still, inspect the main focusing helical before reinstalling the lens module and be sure there is no excess lubricant, especially oil, that can run down near the back end of the lens and find its way to the aperture mechanism.
+I have not tried the SuperLube oil to thin the existing grease on the outer helical, but have used it successfully on its own with clean parts.
+If the outer helical is too stiff regardless of what you do, see the followup notes at the end for cleaning and lubrication instructions.

 If the focus is set to 3' and the lens module is as described above, everything will be very close to sliding together.
+The aperture control tab must be tilted into its slot first.
 The tab on the brass ring must engage with a slot, so it might be necessary to rotate the focus ring slightly.
-The assembly will normally drop in quite easily.
+The assembly will normally drop in quite easily with a bit tilting and wiggling.
+If you have trouble, it may help to extend the focus a bit and readjust the brass ring to align with its slot.
+That gives a bit more wiggle room.
 I don't re-lacquer the screws, as it's more of a tamper indicator than protection against loosening.
 Reinstall the mount, check that the auto-aperture works freely and the lens should be good for another couple decades.

 For reference, the front section of the focus barrel unscrews just underneath the front of the rubber grip.
-This gives access to the slots and locking screws to adjust the infinity focus point.
-The front of the barrel may be quite tight and it is strongly recommended not to make this adjustment unless absolutely necessary.
+This gives access to the slots and locking screws to adjust the infinity focus point (I think).
+It also gives access to the anti-rotation stop that has to be removed if you need to disassemble the outer helicord.
+The front of the barrel may be quite tight and it is strongly recommended not to make the infinity adjustment unless absolutely necessary.
 The factory will have set it correctly, and unless the lens is extremely worn or previously disassembled, it should be correct when the lens is reassembled.
+I've been unable to loosen the front section on several lenses, probably because they got some screw lacquer on it, so it's fortunate that you don't usually have to.

 Conrad R. Hoffman